 San Francisco-based Gap Inc.-owned women’s and girls’ brand Athleta will open a storefront at Toronto’s Yorkdale Shopping Centre this fall in a space most recently occupied by Nike prior to its recent relocation.
+Despite trends in the sneaker industry showing shoppers are moving to online commerce, Nike continues to buck this trend by opening flagship stores.

 The former Nike space were Athleta is moving into measures about 4,800 square feet according to lease plans with a 34-foot frontage near the mall’s Hudson’s Bay store.
 It will be one of two confirmed first-to-Canada locations for Athleta in Canada with the other set to open at the Park Royal centre in West Vancouver.
 More Athleta storefronts will subsequently open in the Canadian market according to its parent company.